 About 200 square feet in size, an enclave wrapped around a giant Douglas fir was the first tree house built by Pete Nelson of Nelson Treehouse and of the Discovery Channel’s Treehouse Masters series.

-Residents also enjoy a small greenhouse, a tool shed, truck garage, tractor shed, barn, chicken house, horse shelter, boat barn, utility shed, garden shed, several orchards, and a beautiful fenced vegetable garden.
+Residents also enjoy several outbuildings including a small greenhouse, a tool shed, truck garage, tractor shed, barn, chicken house, horse shelter, boat barn, utility shed, a garden shed.
+The property is currently stewarded by a full-time live-in caretaker with years of experience on-site whose continued services are available for renewal (to be negotiated privately with any potential buyers).

 While secluded and private, the property is easily accessed by car, boat, floatplane and helicopter.
 The towns of Ganges, Long Harbor and Fulford Harbor offer scheduled ferry options and a floatplane service only a short drive away.
 Victoria International Airport is another convenient option with direct service to Vancouver International Airport and Seattle-Tacoma International Airport.
 The owners often arrive by BC Ferries at Schwartz Bay or to Victoria International Airport and have their island staff pick them up with the crew boat for a short ride from one of the docks near Sidney.